jeffreyadams/atlasofliegroups-docs/mac_installation.rst

 assuming your username is ``joe_user``,  your home directory is ``/home/joe_user``, and you want to work in a subdirectory ``my_files`` of your home directory::

- sudo docker run --mount type=bind,source=/home/joe_user/my_files,\
+ docker run -it --mount type=bind,source=/home/joe_user/my_files,\
- target=/atlasofliegroups/my_files jeffreyadams/atlasofliegroups:master
+ target=/atlasofliegroups/my_files jeffreyadams/atlasofliegroups:version1.1

+(Note: the ``\`` indicates a new line, and no space is allowed after the comma.
+On the mac you may need to enter this as a single line.)

 Now atlas will run as usual.
 Any files you write using atlas will be visible from the host system in the ``my_files`` directory.
 You can add files